Ichthyostega: Classification

-Descendants also include pelagic lobe-finned fish such as coelacanth species.

 Traditionally, Ichthyostega was considered part of an order named for it, the "Ichthyostegalia".
 However, this group represents a paraphyletic grade of primitive stem-tetrapods and is not used by many modern researchers.
 Phylogenetic analysis has shown Ichthyostega is intermediate between other primitive stegocephalian stem-tetrapods.
 The evolutionary tree of early stegocephalians below follows the results of one such analysis performed by Swartz in 2012.

 Simplified phylogeny of the fish–tetrapod transition.